dougeby/IntuneDocs/intune/reports-proc-create-with-odata.md

 ---
 # required metadata
-title: Create a Intune report from the OData feed with Power BI
+title: Create an Intune report from the OData feed with Power BI
 titleSuffix: Microsoft Intune
 description: Create a treemap visualization using Power BI Desktop with an interactive filter from the Intune Data Warehouse API.
 keywords: Intune Data Warehouse